How to choose a home theater projector

 Most projector owners also have at least one TV.
 The projector experience is unbeatable for movies, sports, or any other viewing where you're really focused on what's happening on the screen.
 But if you just want to catch a few minutes of news before bedtime, firing up a projector rig can be slightly inconvenient.

 Is a projector for you?

-Projectors have the same video inputs you find on most HDTVs, including multiple HDMI inputs for high-def video sources like a Blu-ray player.
+Projectors have the same video inputs you find on most TVs, including multiple HDMI inputs for high-definition video sources like a Blu-ray player.

 These days, the projectors from major manufacturers all look impressive.
 But of course, each has its own unique strengths and weaknesses, and no single model will be the best choice for all rooms and signal sources.
 You can get a general idea about how a projector will perform by comparing these three key specifications.

 Resolution: The number of pixels on the imaging chip measured from side to side and top to bottom.
 Nearly all high-definition projectors made for home theater use are full HD 1080p — 1920 x 1080 pixels.
 We now carry some 4K Ultra HD projectors with 4096 x 2160-pixel resolution — over four times the detail of full HD.
 The higher the resolution the smaller each pixel will appear, producing images that look more seamless, with less noticeable "pixel structure."

 The picture quality advantage of 4K is easy to see on the large screen sizes that are popular for projector systems.
 A projector's built-in scaler will upconvert or downconvert all incoming signals to precisely match its "native resolution."